1953 Vicksburg tornado: Beginning

 At around 5:30 PM CDT, a high precipitation supercell moving northeastward produced the Vicksburg tornado in eastern Madison Parish, Louisiana, just west of the Mississippi River.
 The exact location of touchdown is unknown due to the rural nature of the area, however storm reports indicated damage in eastern Madison Parish near Delta, LA.
 The tornado crossed the Mississippi River and downed several trees on De Soto Island, crossing the Yazoo Diversion Canal shortly after.
-A fisherman in the canal at the time was killed when the tornado struck his boat.
-The boat would later be found near Port Gibson, but his body would never be found.
+In the canal, A fisherman was killed by the tornado when it struck his boat, the boat was later found near Port Gibson, but his body was never recovered.
 The tornado then crossed the border into Mississippi, rapidly intensifying as it entered the industrial areas on the south side of Vicksburg.
 The tornado caused significant damage to multiple industrial businesses along the Vicksburg railroad, such as the Union Compress and Warehouse Company, the Valley Gin, the Levee Street Foundry and Machine Works, the Vicksburg Transfer Company, and the P.P.
 Williams Company.
 The tornado then continued to the northeast, destroying shacks along Pearl Street, Veto Street, and Mulberry Street.